Link: Stanton • Price: $499/£459/€519

 Between those and the screen are 4 large buttons that take you into the key areas of the system.
 No matter where you are inside the SCS.4DJ’s brain, you can always see track title, artist, pitch, BPM and effects detail – a nice touch.
 Below that you can switch between several different displays via the buttons:

-Home/Waveform: You get alternative views where you can see album art, beat indicators and a full waveform with progress indicator, or full coloured Scratch live-alike waveforms with the beat grid and progress indictor.
-This waveform is also zoomable between 5 and 10 second (approx) of the loaded music.
+Home/Waveform: You get alternative views where you can see album art, beat indicators and a full waveform with progress indicator, or full coloured Scratch live-alike waveforms with the beat grid and progress indicator.
+This waveform is also zoomable between 5 and 10 seconds (approx) of the loaded music.
 And that waveform display is ultra smooth too.

 Browse: This displays your entire library.
 Sadly regardless of how you have your library organised across any number of devices, it’s a flat view.
 But you do get sorting options between title, artist, BPM, time, album, genre and session (a recording made on the SCS.4DJ), as well as being able to skip alphabetically inside the sorted list.